 Around 1990 Tejas Trails started from Joe & Joyce Prusaitis' love of trail running...plain & simple.
 After coming to a point where Joe was able to make a career change, the question Joyce asked was, "If you could do anything, what would you do?", & that's how they decided to try putting on trail runs.
-They called the business Tejas Trails.
+They started off with one race at Rocky Hill Ranch in 2001.
+That’s when they started organizing trail runs ‘officially’.
+They gave it the perfect name - Tejas Trails.
 Tejas means "friendly".
 They didn't know all the ways to go about owning their own business, but they knew trail running, ultra running & hard work.
 And they knew it better than most people around.
 They were pioneers in the off-road race directing world.
 Trail running was barely even a thing when they started the company.

 They grew it from a single, friendly run into multiple races.
 They barely advertised the business, but more people kept coming.
 So they kept adding races & being asked to take over other races.
 Tejas Trails has grown to 15 total trail running races, several of which are USA National Championship events for multiple distances.
 Several events are included in national & international trail & mountain running race series.
 Major sponsors have asked to be involved & rookie & elite runners are showing up from all over the country & world.